-Dry Ice and Ice Gel Packs are placed inside packages containing frozen or cold products that need to be kept cool.
-Some of these temperature-sensitive goods include medical supplies, fresh produce, and meats, where their quality is prone to be compromised when exposed to heat.
-Dry ice and Ice Gel Packs are used as there is no liquid waste when heat is applied to the package.
+Dry Ice and ice gel packs are placed inside packages containing frozen or cold products that must be kept cool.
+Some of these temperature-sensitive goods include medical supplies, fresh produce, and meats, whose quality is prone to compromise when exposed to heat.
 Dry ice sublimates, while ice gel packs contain all liquid within the pouch.
-Hence, be assured that your products will not come in contact with any liquids.
+This article will directly compare dry ice and ice gel packs to determine their suitability for specific needs.

 What is Dry Ice?

 Dry ice is composed entirely of carbon dioxide molecules with no water content.
 It is formed through sublimation, where gaseous carbon dioxide is rapidly cooled and compressed to become a solid at an extremely low temperature.
 The sublimation speed is tied closely to the surface and cubic density area of the shape of the dry ice.

 Dry ice in the form of pellets and snow with higher surface area and less density will be more likely to sublimate quicker than a block of dry ice.
 Because dry ice is extremely cold, it is ideal for products that do not have a low-temperature threshold, lowering the product’s temperature to stay frozen or cold for a more extended period.